 - Force an update of the network controller using the Device Manager

 - Right click the icon and select Troubleshoot Problems to run the Network Troubleshooter

 Changes to the Registry are generally too dangerous to recommend, but in this case it isn't too invasive.
 It is still imperative that you follow the instructions precisely otherwise OS damage could occur.
 Please reach out to your Puget Support team if you are unsure exactly how to accomplish this, we can remote in and take care of it for you: (425) 458-0273

 1. Open Registry Editor 2.
 Go to HKEY_LOCAL_MACHINE/SYSTEM/CurrentControlSet/Services/NlaSvc/Parameters/Internet 3.
 Modify the EnableActiveProbing registry key's value data from "0" to "1" 4.
 Restart the computer

 If the issue has been resolved, your Network Connectivity Status Indicator should look like this if you are using Ethernet:

 Or this if you are using WiFi:

-The NCSI has had problems in past years and has generally been limited to affecting Microsoft services so when Microsoft didn't resolve quickly it didn't matter but this time it's directly impacting the work we do.
-While Microsoft has acknowledged the issue and has said they are currently investigating.
-There is currently no release date for a fix and this can be a significant issue if it's impacting your Adobe software from updating or Creative Cloud from syncing!
-Even though Microsoft doesn't provide an official fix for this known issue, there are a number of possible solutions and many seem to be working but there is no rhyme or reason just yet.
-Hopefully this guide/article provided some useful information and you were able to get back to work.
+The NCSI has had problems in past years but it's generally been limited to affecting Microsoft services, so when Microsoft didn't resolve it quickly it didn't matter; this time, however, it's directly impacting the work we do.
+While Microsoft has acknowledged the issue and has said they are currently investigating it, there is currently no release date for a fix.
+This can be a significant issue if it's impacting your Adobe software from updating or Creative Cloud from syncing!
+Even though Microsoft doesn't provide an official fix for this known issue, there are a number of possible solutions and many seem to be working, even if there is no rhyme or reason just yet.
+We're hoping this guide/article provided some useful information and you are able to get back to work!